Hey, I’m Kyle the Teen Librarian at The Free Library of Monroe Township. Thanks for checking out our teen page!

 When I’m not librarian-ing, I do other stuff too!

-I love to hear from the teens in our community and I’ll gladly accept any suggestions for books, programs, services, etc.
+I love to hear from the teens in our community, and I’ll gladly accept any suggestions for books, programs, services, etc. If you’re near the library, come stop in and say hi!!

 Thanks for reading!